-Because of legal requirements, sting operations may not be as successful as we might hope.
-This is because clerks quickly learn how to avoid entrapment.
-At the same time, under age purchasers learn how to that they are not part of a sting operation.
+Because of legal requirements, stings aren’t as successful as we might hope.
+That’s because clerks quickly learn how to avoid a sting.
+At the same time, under age purchasers learn how to prove to clerks that they are not part of a sting.

-Specifically, an underage buyer need only present a false I.D. or make an excuse for not having one.
-Or even present his or her own legitimate I.D.
-The clerk then realizes that the sale can safely be made because the purchaser isn’t involved in a sting operation.
+So an underage buyer need only make an excuse for not having one.
+Or even present his or her own I.D.
+Then the clerk knows that the sale can safely be made.
+That’s because the purchaser isn’t involved in a sting.

 Stings are Popular

-In spite of their low effectiveness, sting operations are popular.
-They satisfy
+In spite of their low effectiveness, stings are popular.
+They satisfy several desires.

 - Public desire to “clamp down.”

-- Law enforcement desire to show it’s taking action.
-(This and generates public and tax support.)
+- Police desire to show it’s taking action.
+(This also gets public and tax support.)